alanxoc3/pico-8-work/2023-bwpicodex/README.md

 You can find the guide here:
 - https://github.com/alanxoc3/pico-8-work/blob/master/2023-picodex/guide.md

+## Constraints
+Pokemon names must be <=9 characters
+Moves must be <=7 characters (so they can fit side-by-side) Types must be <=6 characters.

+pokemon names that change:

+    charmandr charmleon buterfree jiglypuff wiglytuff belsprout
+    weepinbel victrebel tentcruel hitmnchan kangaskan electabuz
+    aerdactyl typhlsion fraligatr misdreavs foretress

+TODO: need to fix the order of types on pokemon.

 ## Some sort of devlog
 Around 2023-09-23, I finished creating the trainer pokemon lineup for story mode.
 Around 2023-09-26, I finished a rough draft of color versions for all 251 pokemon.